Skip to main content

 5) Enhanced Human Judgement

 The decision-maker will always be a human until we can give AI emotional intelligence.
 Uncomplicated jobs that don’t require emotional intelligence and experience—the two elements that serve as the foundation of judgment in business—can be handed to a machine.
-However, a human is required for the more important ones with a higher chance of error and a higher financial penalty.
+However, humans must do the more important ones, which have a higher chance of error and financial penalty.
 Another crucial component of sound judgment that cannot be left to top AI solution providers, according to Ajay A., Joshua G., and Avi G., is the capacity to make trade-offs when appropriate.
 This is so that one may make an informed decision.
-This includes having a thorough awareness of the organization’s values, goals, and risks.
+This includes thorough awareness of the organization’s values, goals, and risks.

 However, using AI operations in decision-making is still possible and desirable.
 Its function is to inform humans of all the information and scenarios that might occur.